About

 Big Shakti was established in 2004 by Jayne Stevenson and Dr. Swami Shankardev Saraswati.

-Big Shakti offers expert resources and products, meditations and courses, to help you achieve optimal physical, mental, emotional, and spiritual health.
+Big Shakti is an online resource for yoga and meditation.
+Guided meditations and courses provide the theory and practices to help you achieve optimal physical, mental, emotional, and spiritual health.

-Our products are derived from the yoga tantra tradition and western depth psychological systems, such as that developed by Carl Jung.
+Big Shakti’s teachings come from the yoga tantra tradition.
+We combine these with Western depth psychological systems, such as those developed by Carl Jung.

 What is Shakti?

 Shakti means creative power.
-It is your inner power, your life force, glow, feeling of wellbeing and your verve for life.
+It is your inner power, your life force, your glow, your feeling of well-being, and your verve for life.

 The more Shakti you have, the better you feel.
-For example, you have the power to think clearly, to digest, to move and create a better, more fulfilling life.
+You have more energy for thinking clearly, digesting food, digesting all life experiences, and creating a better, more fulfilling life.

-We design our meditations and courses to support you in increasing your physical, mental, and spiritual health in order to ease pain and suffering of every kind—physical, emotional, psychological, and spiritual.
+Big Shakti’s meditations and courses increase your shakti so you gain physical, mental, emotional, and spiritual health, and ease pain and suffering of every kind.

-We have been blessed to study with outstanding teachers and masters who gave us access to authentic, life-changing knowledge and wisdom.
-We have spent our lives translating this knowledge into meaningful forms that you can use to improve your health and enhance your life.
+They have spent their lives translating this knowledge into meaningful forms you can use to improve your health and enhance your life.

 Learn which yoga and meditation course is right for you.
 CLICK HERE.